 The Secret System

-was composed of enslaved Americans who resisted slavery through flight, and activists who assisted them from the early 1830s to 1865.
+was composed of freedom seekers who resisted slavery through flight, and activists who assisted them from the early 1830s to 1865.
 Many activists were motivated by the belief that God created all humankind with inherent dignity; others were motivated by economic, political and moral beliefs.

-Typical forms of assistance included providing food, lodging and transportation from slave states in the South to free soil states and Canada.
+Typical forms of assistance included providing food, lodging and transportation from slave states in the South to free soil states and other countries, including Canada and Mexico.
 Most travel was conducted in 10-20-mile increments at night to secret locations that served as temporary havens until the next stop along the line.
-Canada was the most popular destination.
 Occasionally, freedom seekers remained in free states; some even chose to live in Jackson where they married, raised families and established businesses.

 By Linda Hass